-The length of your roller ski poles depends on if you are skiing the classic or skating style.
-Classic roller ski poles should roughly be 30 cm shorter than your total height.
+The length of your rollerski poles depends on whether you are skiing the classic or skating style.
+Classic rollerski poles should roughly be 30 cm shorter than your total height.
 This is optimal for the arm movements you make.
-The skating roller ski poles should around be 20 cm shorter than your total height.
+The skating rollerski poles should be around 20 cm shorter than your total height.
 They are recommended to be a little longer than the classic ones because the side-to-side movements allow more room to reach.

-Roller ski poles are commonly made with carbon, fiberglass or a combination of the two.
+Rollerski poles are commonly made with carbon, fiberglass or a combination of the two.
 Each of the material types have their advantages and disadvantages.
 Poles that are 100% carbon are stiff, lightweight and offer the best power transfer from arm to pole tip.
-These are suited for experienced roller skiers and racers.
-Poles that have a combination of 50% carbon, 50% fiberglass are more flexible, heavier and so do not break as easily as fully carbon poles.
-This is generally more economical and is a popular choice for recreational roller skiers.
+These are suited for experienced rollerskiers and racers.
+Poles that have a combination of 50% carbon and 50% fiberglass are more flexible, heavier and won't break as easily as full carbon poles.
+This is generally more economical and is a popular choice for recreational rollerskiers.

-Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which can come in different sizes.
-To see more equipment for roller ski poles, you can visit Ski Pole Grips or Tips for Rollerski & Cross Country Ski Poles.
+Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which come in different sizes.
+To see more equipment for rollerski poles, you can check out our Accessories for Roller Ski Poles.